jakibaki/hid-mitm/README.md

 As a workaround to iOS not recognizing a plus and minus button `l1+l2+r1+r2+x` will result in a `plus` and `l1+l2+r1+r2+dpad-left` in a `minus`.

-Hid mitm can also easily be repurposed to do scripted inputs (for example a "twitch plays").
+Hid-mitm can also easily be repurposed to do scripted inputs (for example a "twitch plays").
 Check out the `input_pc.py` for some reference of how to talk to hid-mitm.

 # Known issues